dmorris0/python_intro/Docs/Chapter_12_Virtual_Environments.md

 ## Virtual Environments in Linux

 We can set up a similar command in linux that will activate your virtual environment.
-Let's assume you create a folder `venvs` in your home folder to put your virtual environments, and then in this folder you created your `av` virtual environment.
-For this you would use:
+Let's create a folder `venvs` in your home folder to hold all your virtual environments, and in this create your `av` virtual environment as follows:
 ```
 ~$ mkdir venvs
 ~$ cd venvs
 ~/venvs$ python3 -m venv av
 ```
 Note that in linux you'll need to use `python3` to create the virtual environment.
-Now let's create a `act` command for activating it.
+Now let's create the `act` command for activating it.
 Add the following text to your `.bashrc` file:
 ```
 # Command to activate selected virtual environment:
 VENV_FOLDER=$HOME/venvs                   # Change this as appropriate